gamedevpl/www.gamedev.pl/js13k2024/game/design/states.md

    - Optimize state transitions to prevent lag, especially on lower-end devices
    - Minimize memory usage by efficiently managing active and inactive states

+5. Level Progression:
+   - Each level is deterministically generated based on the level number
+   - Ensure smooth transition between levels, updating the grid size, monster positions, and available bonuses

+6. Bonus State Management:
+   - Track active bonuses and their duration within the Gameplay State
+   - Update UI to reflect current active bonuses and their remaining duration

 By clearly defining these states and their transitions, we ensure a coherent and engaging user experience while maintaining the simplicity required by the 13KB size constraint of the js13k competition.
+The addition of the Game Complete State provides a satisfying conclusion to the game's progression through all 13 levels.